 If you see any bubbles or foam, remove this foam with a spoon to prevent stickiness or burning in the batter.

 Add the sifted flour and starch in thirds, gently mixing with chopsticks.
-Remember, no vigorous whisking as this can start to form gluten.
+Remember, no vigorous whisking, as this can start to form gluten.
 We want a light batter.

 For tempura batter, lumps are preferable to a smooth mix.
 Overmixing causes gluten formation, leading to chewy, not crispy tempura, and it won’t have the desired bubbly appearance.
 Mix flour and water roughly with chopsticks, not a whisk, and leave some lumps.

-Batter left sitting increases gluten formation, resulting in chewy, thick tempura.
+Batter left sitting increases gluten formation, resulting in a chewy, thick tempura.
 Instead of pre-mixing beforehand, chill ingredients separately and combine right before frying for optimal texture.

 Test your oil with a drop of batter.
 If it sizzles and floats, you’re good to go.
 Lightly coat your ingredients in flour, dip them in the batter, and carefully lower them into the hot oil.